oppia/oppia-web-developer-docs/Protocol-buffers.md

 * `src/javascript/a.js`
 * `src/javascript/b.js`

 Note that for Python code, protobuf [replaces `.proto` with `_pb2.py`](https://developers.google.com/protocol-buffers/docs/reference/python-generated#invocation) to distinguish these files from those generated with protobuf version 1.
-For more information about how the file names of generated code are constructed, [see the protobuf documentation](https://developers.google.com/protocol-buffers/docs/reference/overview) for the programming languages you use.
+For more information about how the file names of generated code are constructed, see [the protobuf documentation](https://developers.google.com/protocol-buffers/docs/reference/overview) for the programming languages you use.

 ## Adding your own proto files

 To take advantage of Oppia's support for protocol buffers, you should follow these steps:

 1. Create and publish (or find) your proto files in a dedicated repository.
 This doesn't necessarily have to be on GitHub, for example if you want to use someone else's proto files.
+See [the protobuf docs](https://developers.google.com/protocol-buffers/docs/proto3) for details on proto file syntax.
 2. Add an object under the `proto` key in `manifest.json` describing how to download your proto files.
 For details on the syntax used by `manifest.json`, check the code in `scripts/install_third_party.py`, which parses the manifest.
 3. Add the path to where your proto files will be downloaded to `buf.yaml` under the `roots` key.
+4. If you need more languages than are currently in `buf.gen.yaml`, update `buf.gen.yaml` to add your languages.
-4. You're done!
-Now you can import classes representing your data structures the from the code that buf generates!
+5. You're done!
+Now you can import classes representing your data structures the from the code that buf generates.

 ## Examples